-I am a very interested reader of your WLAN expert tips and have already learned a lot about this hot topic from
+I am a very interested reader of your WLAN expert tips and have already learned a lot about this hot topic from your tips.

 Sometimes when reading the various articles about the WLAN standards I get a bit confused by the use of the terms 'coding' and 'modulation'.